rosem1696/web-template/README.md

 # Web App Template

 This is a project template to fork off into a new web application.
-It defines a project skeleton for a simple monorepo containing a backend, a frontend, and a shared library, and the a base configuration for tooling (IDE, build, formatting, etc.).
+It defines a project skeleton for a simple monorepo containing a backend, a frontend, and a shared library, with a base configuration for tooling (IDE, build, formatting, etc.).
 This version does not provide configuration for any frontend framework or library.
 See branches in this repository for more specific configurations.

 ## Tooling